 Master Trainer Toyota Kata (TK)

-He believes the long-term success of any business lies in the development of its people.
-This belief, combined with extensive operations management experience, helps him add value to every organization he works with.
+Oscar Roche believes strongly that excellence in business lies in the development of people capability.
+It is this belief, combined with extensive operations management experience, that permits him to add value to any organization he works with.

 Master Trainer JI & JR

 John started his career as a toolmaker within injection molding.
 This deeply rooted hands-on knowledge working and understanding life on the shop floor developed an appreciation for what was needed for good employee development and supervisory – employee relations.